 Also, remember that if you get upset, your dog will pick up on that, and it’ll be that much harder to make progress.

 Two things we did.

-We played this at low volume throughout the day while Rusty was playing, eating, resting, etc. It became a constant backdrop to our daily lives and was surprisingly relaxing for us humans as well as the rest of the pack.
+We played this at low volume throughout the day while Rusty was playing, eating, resting, etc. It became a constant backdrop to our daily lives and was surprisingly relaxing for us humans and the rest of the pack.

 During those weeks, we had actual storms that came and went.

-We live in Georgia and the storms are severe.
-I can remember waiting anxiously as the weather forecast called for the first big storm after we had started Rusty’s desensitization, wondering how much progress we had made.
+We live in Georgia, and the storms are severe.
+I can remember waiting anxiously as the weather forecast called for the first big storm after starting Rusty’s desensitization, wondering how much progress we had made.

 As it turned out, practically zero.
 Rusty was terrified as always.

 Desensitization occurs over time.